schmidtwmark/qnd/presentations/day12.md

 - Create a simple Wordle program
   - Have a single secret word
   - Receive guesses from user in a loop
-  - Print out emoji representing correct characters
+  - Print out colored string for each guess
   - https://tinyurl.com/qnd-wordle-1

 ![bg right w:300](../assets/wordle-1.png)